Weight control and dietPrint-Friendly

 - Children see up to 10,000 food commercials every year.
 Most of these are for candy, fast food, soft drinks, and sugared cereals.

 - More foods today are processed or prepared outside of the home and may have excessive levels of added fat, sugar, or sodium.

 - Vending machines and convenience stores make it easy to get a quick snack, but they rarely sell healthy foods.

 - More people eat out, most often at food courts, fast-food restaurants, and all-you-can-eat buffets.

 People are not only eating more food than they did 20 years ago, but they are also replacing home cooking with packaged foods, fast food, and dining out.
-Fast foods may be more harmful than restaurant cooking.
-These foods tend to be served in larger portions.
+Fast foods tend to be served in larger portions.
 They generally contain more calories and unhealthy fats, and fewer nutritious ingredients, than homemade or restaurant meals.
 Snack foods and sweet beverages, including juice and soft drinks, add to the increasing rates of obesity.

 Medical or Physical Causes of Obesity

 Several medical conditions may contribute to being overweight, but rarely are they a primary cause of obesity.